Multi-point distribution of TASEP: Introduction

 The main results of this paper are as follows. \begin{enumerate}[1)] \item We obtain the finite time multi-point distribution of TASEP in the space-time plane.
 See Theorem~\ref{thm:main1}.
 This result generalizes the well-known multi-point distribution of TASEP along the space direction \cite{Borodin-Ferrari-Prahofer-Sasamoto07}. \item For two specific initial conditions, the step and flat initial conditions, we evaluate the limit of the above multi-point distributions when the times go to infinity proportionally.
 See Theorem~\ref{thm:limit_step} and~\ref{thm:limit_flat}.
 These formulas are expected to be the multi-point distributions of the universal field $\mathrm{H}(x,\tau)$ in~\eqref{eq:KPZ_limit} for the step and flat initial conditions. \end{enumerate}

-We remark that our formula of the multi-point distribution of TASEP for the step initial condition is different from that in~\cite{Johansson-Rahmann19} of geometric last-passage percolation.
+We remark that our formula of the multi-point distribution of TASEP for the step initial condition is different from that in~\cite{Johansson-Rahman19} of geometric last-passage percolation.
 We expect that, when the times are different, our formula matches theirs.
 But we do not have a rigorous proof at the moment due to the complexity of both formulas.
-We leave this proof as a future project.

 Below is the organization of this paper.

 In Section~\ref{sec:main_results}, we present the multi-point distribution formula of TASEP in Theorem~\ref{thm:main1}, and the limiting multi-point distributions for step and flat initial conditions in Theorems~\ref{thm:limit_step} and~\ref{thm:limit_flat}.
 We also discuss some properties of the finite time distribution formula in Section~\ref{sec:properties_D}.